Thomsch/untangling-tools-benchmark/README.md

       (see **Limitations** section).
       It is generated from `data/d4j-bugs-all.csv` by removing manually all the bugs from the `Chart` project.
     - `data/d4j-bugs-all.csv`: All the Defects4J bugs.
 To generate, run `scripts/defects4j_bugs.sh > data/d4j-bugs-all.csv`.
-- `<out-dir>` is the directory where the repositories, decompositions, results, and logs will be stored
+- `$UTB_OUTPUT` is a placeholder variable to represent the output directory where the repositories, decompositions, results, and logs will be stored.
+You can set it to any directory you want (e.g., `~/benchmark`).

-For example, use `./evaluate_all.sh data/d4j-5-bugs.csv ~/benchmark` to run the evaluation on 5 bugs from the Defects4J project.
+For example, use `./evaluate_all.sh data/d4j-5-bugs.csv $UTB_OUTPUT` to run the evaluation on 5 bugs from the Defects4J

-## TODO: I find the use of `benchmark` for the output directory nonintuitive.
-## Why not suggest that it be given a name that is more in line with its
-## purpose, which is to hold ouput?
-Actually, why is this something that the
-## user is given control over at all?
-These instructions could be more
-## opinionated.
-Then, the instructions would be simpler, users would have less
-## to remember, and every instance of the version control repository would be
-## more consistent.
+project.

-The results will be stored in `<out-dir>` (e.g., `~/benchmark`):
+The results will be stored in `$UTB_OUTPUT`:
-- `<out-dir>/decomposition/`: Folder containing the output of the decomposition tools.
+- `$UTB_OUTPUT/decomposition/`: Folder containing the output of the decomposition tools.
 Each tool has its own sub-folder
-- `<out-dir>/decomposition/<toolname>/<project_id>/time.csv  The time for the given tool to process the given bug.
+- `$UTB_OUTPUT/decomposition/<toolname>/<project_id>/time.csv  The time for the given tool to process the given bug.
   To aggregate all the results in one file, run `scripts/aggregate_time.sh <out-dir>`.
-- `<out-dir>/evaluation/`: Folder containing the decomposition results.
+- `$UTB_OUTPUT/evaluation/`: Folder containing the decomposition results.
 Each bug has its own sub-folder and contains the following:
   - `truth.csv`: The ground truth of the bug-fixing commit.
 We define a changed line as either a line removed from the original (buggy) file (-) or a line added to the modified (fixed) file (+).
 Each changed line is assigned one of three groups: 'fix' (a bug-fixing line), 'other' (a non-bug-fixing line), or 'both' (a tangled line).
 The file has a CSV header.
   - `smartcommit.csv`: The decomposition results of SmartCommit in CSV format.
 Each line corresponds to a changed line and its associated group.
 The file has a CSV header.
   - `flexeme.csv`: The decomposition results of Flexeme in CSV format.
 Each line corresponds to a changed line and its associated group.
 The file has a CSV header.
   - `file_untangling.csv`: The decomposition results of file-based untangling in CSV format.
 Each line corresponds to a changed line and its associated group.
 The file has a CSV header.
   - `scores.csv`: The rand index score for each tool.
 The file has no CSV header.
 The columns are d4j_project,d4j_bug_id,smartcommit_score,flexeme_score,file_untangling_score
-- `<out-dir>/logs/`: Folder containing the logs of the `evalute.sh` script
+- `$UTB_OUTPUT/logs/`: Folder containing the logs of the `evalute.sh` script
-- `<out-dir>/repositories/`: Folder containing the checked out Defect4J bug repositories
+- `$UTB_OUTPUT/repositories/`: Folder containing the checked out Defect4J bug repositories
-- `<out-dir>/metrics/`: Folder containing metrics for each Defects4J bug.
+- `$UTB_OUTPUT/metrics/`: Folder containing metrics for each Defects4J bug.
 See section [Metrics](#metrics) for more details.
 - `decompositions.csv`: Decomposition scores for each D4J bug evaluated.
 The file has no CSV header.
 The columns are d4j_project,d4j_bug_id,smartcommit_score,flexeme_score,file_untangling_score.
   TODO: If this file contains scores, then its name should reflect that, with a name like `aggregated_scores.csv` or the like.
 - `metrics.csv`: Aggregated metrics across all the D4J bugs evaluated.
 The file has no CSV header.
 The columns are d4j_project,d4j_bug_id,files_updated,test_files_updated,hunks,average_hunk_size,lines_updated.